SIC-POVMs and orders of real quadratic fields: Introduction

 \subsection{Main results}

-In this paper, we refine \Cref{conj:AFMY21} to conjectures that specify the number fields associated to all the Weyl--Heisenberg SICs in each dimension $d \ge 4$ and which count the number of such SICs associated to each field.
+We extend and refine \Cref{conj:AFMY20} into two conjectures that count the number of geometric equivalence classes of such SICs in each Galois multiplet and that specify the number fields associated to all the Weyl--Heisenberg SICs in each dimension $d \ge 4$.